Free Wales Army: Rumoured IRA links

+Shortly after the disorder at the Llyn Celyn opening ceremony and the ensuing media attention, Julian Cayo-Evans told the Daily Mail that the FWA had established links with the IRA, a claim published by the paper in November 1965.
+Around the same time, Cayo-Evans made similar remarks to the Western Mail, drawing parallels between the armed conflict in Ireland and the situation in Wales, stating that he regarded “militant nationalism as a matter not to be taken lightly.”
 The FWA was rumoured to have received arms from the Official IRA (OIRA), although Cayo-Evans later denied this.
-In Ireland, one rumour—used against the OIRA by its rivals within Irish Republicanism—was that the OIRA had given or sold most of its weapons to the FWA as part of its turn away from political violence, leaving it defenceless when intercommunal violence erupted in Northern Ireland in August 1969.
-Scott Millar, coauthor of a history of the OIRA, wrote that there was contact between the two groups (including FWA members training in Ireland) but no large-scale transfer of arms took place.
+In Ireland, one rumour—used against the OIRA by its rivals within Irish republicanism—was that the OIRA had given or sold most of its weapons to the FWA as part of its turn away from political violence, leaving it defenceless when intercommunal violence erupted in Northern Ireland in August 1969.
+Scott Millar, co-author of a history of the OIRA, wrote that there was contact between the two groups (including FWA members training in Ireland) but no large-scale transfer of arms took place.